 China joins COVAX coronavirus vaccine alliance

-TAIPEI, Taiwan (AP) — China is joining the world’s coronavirus vaccine alliance known as COVAX.
-It previously declined to join, missing a deadline in September.
-China has four vaccine candidates in the last stage of clinical trials, making it farther ahead in development timelines than others.
-Foreign Ministry spokeswoman Hua Chunying said China was joining to ensure equitable distribution of vaccines and in hope more capable countries will also join.
-It is not yet clear the exact terms of the agreement and how China will contribute.
-The alliance is designed so participation by richer countries helps finance access for poorer ones.
-The Trump administration in the U.S. has declined to join.
+TAIPEI, Taiwan (AP) — China is joining the world coronavirus vaccine alliance known as COVAX.
+China has at least four vaccine candidates in the last stage of clinical trials.
+A foreign ministry spokeswoman says China is joining to ensure equitable distribution of vaccines and hopes more countries will also join.
+The terms of the agreement and how China will contribute are not yet clear.
+The alliance is designed so that participation by richer countries helps finance access to vaccines for poorer ones, but there’s uncertainty about how it will achieve that goal.
+The U.S. has declined to join.